INSA-GEI/geiflix/Web_site/flask_app/flask_app/README.md

 ````
 $ > name_file.xx
 ````
-To run this project, install it locally:
+To run this project, install locally (In the Raspberry Pi):

 A virtual environment for Flask (not mandatory)